trackow/hk25-teams/hk25-UKnode/science_groups/README.md

-Copy `hk25-UKnode-template.md` to your group name then edit.
+Copy `hk25-UKnode-template.md` to your group name then edit to add group information.